apigee/devportal-kickstart-drupal-ansible-installer/README.md

 issue queue.

 ## Contributing
+This is an open source project and encourage users to contribute.
 Read the [contributing guide](docs/contributing.md) to learn more about making contributions.

 ## Tests
 This project comes with a simple testing tool to validate the playbook installs